colin-jack/resourced/README.md

 # resourced
-NOTE - This is a very very early version of this project, definitely not ready for use but I am very interested in any feedback.
+NOTE - This is an early version of this project, definitely not ready for use but I am very interested in any feedback.
 ## Philosophy
-A small HTTP focussed DSL on top of express that makes it easier to develop RESTful or resource oriented API's.
-You structure your service layer using resources each of which has the following:
+A small HTTP focussed DSL on top of express that makes it easy to define JSON services.
+Your service layer will be made up of one or more resources, each containing:
 * URL - The address of the resource.
 * Methods - One or more HTTP request handler methods.
 * Caching - Where and how long to cache responses from the resource (optional).